sui-foundation/sui-demo-day-hk/defi-payments-track/UmiAggregator.md

 ## Project Description

-Umi Aggregator is a DEX scaling layer built on top of Sui.
-We realize a large liquidity pool by combining multiple DEX pools, search for optimal trade paths, and deliver tokens at the best exchange rate.
+Umi Aggregator is a DEX scaling layer that combines multiple DEX pools to create a large liquidity pool, searches for optimal trade paths, and delivers tokens at the best exchange rate, built on top of Sui.

+### Motivation

+For users, finding the best exchange rate among various DEXs can be a cumbersome and time-consuming process.
+They have to manually search for each DEX, compare the rates, and then make a decision.
+This is where Umi Aggregator comes in as a solution to this problem.

+### How we solve

+We discover the most optimal price at a given point by collecting on-chain data and using graph search algorithms.
+Additionally, we provide APIs and SDKs, in addition to a web UI, to make it easy for other projects to integrate Umi Aggregator into their products.

+### Use cases
+- Coin trading for individual traders
+- Spot market payments for DAO and DeFi protocols
+- Crypto payment for payment businesses

 ## Eligibility